Marohn-Group/mmodel/README.rst

     example_model = Model("example_model", G, handler=MemHandler, doc="Test model.")

-The model behaves like a Python function, with additional metadata.
-The graph can be plotted using the ``draw`` method.
+The model behaves like a Python function with additional metadata.
+The graph can be plotted using the ``visualize`` method.

 .. code-block:: python